Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ### Naming Conventions

-Files names and CSS class names have been kept as relevant and consistant as possible.
-With names stating which page and area of the page the file or CSS class is for.
+Files names and CSS attributes names have been kept as relevant and consistant as possible.
+With names stating which page and area of the page the file or CSS attribute is for.

 ### Code Validation